Signal Processing and Machine Learning Algorithms for Precise Timing with PICOSEC Micromegas Detectors: An Emulation Model for PICOSEC-MM Pulses

 Supposing that PICOSEC-MM (including the front-end electronics) is a linear device, the detector response to N-photoelectrons should be emulated by the sum of N single-pe waveforms.
 For the simulation of waveforms like those comprising the EXP-set, we implement the following algorithm:

 A multiplicity, N of single-photoelectron (single-pe) signals is chosen according to a Poisson distribution with a mean value of 7.8.
 N waveforms are randomly selected among those of the SPE-set.
-Each selected waveform is then time-shifted, using a common set of time coordinates for all the SPE-set, where zero corresponds to the reference time.
-To accurately estimate the relative position of each single-pe signal, a $3^{rd}$ degree polynomial interpolation is applied between the digitization points of the leading edge.
-This interpolation ensures that the pulses are synchronized, allowing for the summation of these signals into an equivalent multi-pe pulse.
-Synchronizing the reference time for all pulses by setting them to zero, creates a consistent clock for triggering and digitization.
-However, this synchronization removes the natural time jitter.
-To replicate this, we artificially introduce a Gaussian shift of $\pm$50\,ps (with a standard deviation of 25\,ps) to each summed pulse.
-This can be seen in an example of a simulated pulse in Fig.\ref{fig:spe-sum}.
-An example application of the algorithm, using N = 5 single-pe waveforms, is shown in Fig. \ref{fig:wave_shift50}.
+Each selected SPE waveform is time-aligned to a common reference (zero) using a 3$^{\mathrm{rd}}$-degree polynomial interpolation of the leading edge, and the aligned waveforms are summed to form an equivalent multi-photoelectron pulse.
+This exact alignment, however, artificially removes the natural timing spread that exists between pulses and the finite sampling-phase/trigger jitter of the digitizer: with perfect alignment, every summed pulse would have identical digit values at each sampling point.
+To restore realistic conditions, we introduce a stochastic time-shift: each summed pulse is shifted by a random Gaussian offset with standard deviation $\sigma=25\ \mathrm{ps}$ (corresponding roughly to $\pm 50\ \mathrm{ps}$ range), thereby emulating the combined effects of photoelectron arrival-time spread and digitizer/trigger sampling jitter.
+An example before and after applying this jitter is shown in Fig.~\ref{fig:wave_shift50}.

-Using the bootstrap technique \cite{ramachandran2009mathematical} and the Poisson Distribution as a metric, we can generate random samples of single-pes to create simulated multi-pe pulses.
+Using the bootstrap technique \cite{ramachandran2009mathematical} and the Poisson Distribution as a metric, we can generate random samples of single-pes to create simulated multi-pe pulses (approximately 100k events data set).
 However, this method has the disadvantage of introducing a correlation between the generated pulses since the final pulses share similar single-pe waveforms.